nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

     -   Alternative Considered:

-        1. Removing `numOfPeriod` and fixing it to just 4 types of recurrence.
+        1. Removing `numOfPeriod` and fixing it to just 4 types of recurrence (using solely `typeOfPeriod`).

             -   Pros: It would simplify usability and implementation since there will only be 4 options to choose from.